Pungyeon/clean-go-article/README.md

 }
 ```

-Looking at the exampe above, it's clear how this also simplifies the usage of our package.
+Looking at the example above, it's clear how this also simplifies the usage of our package.
 This way of hiding the implementation, is not only beneficial for the maintainers of the package, but also the users of the package.
 Now, when initialising and using the `Sender` structure, there is no concern of the implementation.
 This opens up, for a much looser architecture.
 Because our users aren't concerned with the implementation, we are free to change it at any point, since we have reduced the point of contact users of the package have.
 If we no longer wish to use a channel implementation in our package, we can easily change this, without breaking the usage of the `Send` method (as long as we adhere to it's current function signature).

 >  NOTE: There is a fantastic explanation of how to handle the abstraction in client libraries, taken from the talk [AWS re:Invent 2017: Embracing Change without Breaking the World (DEV319)](#https://www.youtube.com/watch?v=kJq81Y7OEx4)

 ## Clean Go

-This section will describe some less generic aspects of writing clean golang code, but rather be discussing aspects that are very go specific.
-Like the previous section, there will still be a mix of generic and specific concepts being discussed, however, this section marks the start of the document, where the document changes from a generic description of clean code with golang examples, to golang specific descriptions, based on clean code principles.
+This section will describe some less generic aspects of writing clean Go code, but rather be discussing aspects that are very go specific.
+Like the previous section, there will still be a mix of generic and specific concepts being discussed, however, this section marks the start of the document, where the document changes from a generic description of clean code with Go examples, to Go specific descriptions, based on clean code principles.

 ### Return Values

 #### Returning Defined Errors
 We will be started out nice an easy, by describing a cleaner way to return errors.
-Like discussed earlier, our main goals with writing clean code, is to ensure readibility, testability and maintanability of the code base.
+Like discussed earlier, our main goals with writing clean code, is to ensure readability, testability and maintainability of the code base.
 This error returning method will improve all three aspects, with very little effort.

 Let's consider the normal way to return a custom error.
 This is a hypothetical example taken from a thread-safe map implementation, we have named `Store`: